Public affairs, regulatory and legal

 Shape the future with us

-Send your application to us no later than July 5, 2022.
+Send your application to us as soon as possible.
 We’ll be conducting interviews on a continuous basis and reserve the right to take down the advert when we have found the right candidate.

-Please don’t hesitate to contact Talent Acquisition Operations US, Talent Acquisition Specialist, on talentacquisitionUS@orsted.com if you’d like to know more about the position.
-If you need to request any adjustments to working practices, working patterns, or the assessment or interview process we're happy to discuss alternative arrangements.
+If you need to request any adjustments or accommodations to working practices, working patterns, or the assessment or interview process we're happy to discuss alternative arrangements.

 Please note that for your application to be taken into consideration, you must submit your application via our online career pages and answer the screening questions relevant for your country.